JPacy/air-quality-monitor-raspberrypi/README.md

 This makes it easy to query and visualise the data on a dashboard in Grafana.

 ## Credits
 The inspiration for this project came from a youtube video mentioned in the resources section.
+(See image in the Prototype section).

 ## Resources
 - https://gist.github.com/geoffwatts/b0b488b5a5257223ed53 (Sensor readout Nova SDS011)